eucalyptus/eucalyptus-console/README.md

   - apt-get install python-m2crypto python-boto

+INSTALLATION VIA PIP

+To install via pip, use:

+    pip install -r requirements.txt

+Note: On OS X you will need to install swig (brew install swig) prior to running pip install

 CONFIGURATION

 To configure the console to work with your Eucalyptus cloud (version 3.2 and later), edit server/console.ini and change the endpoint.